dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/tools/dev/gear-protocol.md

       variant: secondary
 ---

-Gear Protocol is a Substrate-based programming platform that simplifies the development and execution of decentralized applications (dApps) and smart contracts.
+Gear Protocol is a Polkadot SDK-based programming platform that simplifies the development and execution of decentralized applications (dApps) and smart contracts.
 Gear Protocol’s unique features make it an essential tool for developers aiming to harness the power of Web3 technologies efficiently.

 ## What is Gear Protocol?
 The Gear Protocol is a versatile platform designed to streamline the development of dApps.
-It operates on the Substrate framework, ensuring high compatibility within the Polkadot ecosystem.
+It operates on the Polkadot SDK framework, ensuring high compatibility within the Polkadot ecosystem.
 By leveraging WebAssembly (Wasm) for execution, Gear Protocol supports multiple popular programming languages, including Rust, C, and C++, allowing developers to create sophisticated applications without learning new languages.

 ## Gear Protocol Key Features and Benefits
 1. **Developer-Friendly Environment**